shumutun/bluescape/README.md

 * typescript
 * python

 Inside a submission subdirectory should be a file with the same name as the subdirectory name.
-It will be used as a run file
+It will be used as a run file.

 ### Run
 To run the application the assessments directory should be mapped to the /app/assessments directory in its docker container.
 The following command runs the application: